 Communion: Friday before lunch, there will be a communion service to complete our experience.

-Room and Board Per Person*
+Room and Board Per Person, Double-Occupancy only*

 - Includes Sunday dinner through Friday lunch

 - Non-refundable deposit due at time of registration

 - Balance due 14 days before event start date

 - If you are in need of a scholarship to participate in Zephyr Experience please do not hesitate to contact our Program Coordinator at 775-588-6759 ext.
 107